Are you a police officer? A private investigator? An investigative journalist?

 Can you reopen a cold case?

-No, only the authorities can do that.
+No, only the authorities can re-examine an unsolved case.

 Is Defrosting Cold Cases an organization?